How much is your car worth?

 When two different drivers share the Supra, the memory system makes it convenient for both.
 Each keyless remote activates different, customized memories for the driver’s seat position, outside mirror angle, climate settings and radio stations.
 The Evora doesn’t offer a memory system.

-The Supra 3.0 Premium/Launch Edition has a standard heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Supra 3.0 Premium/Launch Edition has a standard heads-up display that projects speed and warning light readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Evora doesn’t offer a heads-up display.

 The Supra’s power parking brake sets with one touch and releases with one touch or automatically.
 The Evora has a lever-type parking brake that has to be strenuously raised to engage properly.
 It has to be lifted up more and a button depressed to release it.

 If the windows are left open on the Supra the driver can close them all at the outside door handle or from a distance using the remote.
-On a hot day the driver can also lower the windows the same way.
+On a hot day the driver can lower the windows from a distance using the keyless remote.
 The driver of the Evora can only operate the windows from inside the vehicle, with the ignition on.